CSRS and FERS: Service Credit Rules

-Redeposits must be made prior to the final adjudication of the individual's application for retirement, or, in the case of a death in service, of an application by a spouse or former spouse for survivor benefits.
+Redeposits must be made prior to the final adjudication of the individual's application for retirement (note: for phased retirees, redeposits must be made before entering phased retirement), or, in the case of a death in service, prior to the final adjudication of an application by a spouse or former spouse for survivor benefits.
 A redeposit cannot be made in an application for survivor benefits associated with the death of a retiree.
 For procedures, see Creditable Service: General Rules, above.

-Non-deduction service (previously referred to as optional service) is a period of federal employment during which no retirement deductions were taken from salary.
+Non-deduction service (at one time referred to as optional service) is a period of federal employment during which no retirement deductions were taken from salary.